The art of accessibility:

 Here are some basic rules to keep in mind:

-• Choose colour palettes which are visible for a wide range of people.
-There are many online tools which will help you preview colours from the point of view of someone with colour blindness or other visual impairments.
+- Choose colour palettes which are visible for a wide range of people.
+There are many online tools which will help you simulate common forms of colour vision deficiency.

 How to test your content for accessibility